NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 This is adapted from Liz Brooks's powerpoint documentation, in which she has collected wisdom from David Hiltz

+Please help make this a valuable up-to-date resource.
+To add your knowledge:
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) - It's in the top right of github.
+1. Make your changes  - click the file you want to edit and then the little pencil on the right side.
+[Here's a picture](/figures/fork_edit.jpg)
+1. [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) so the changes get into the document.

 # Part 1 - Download and Install Putty
 You need to have a way to connect to the NEFSC servers.
 For windows users, PuTTY is a good choice.
 [Here's your download link](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Chances are you want the 64 bit windows installer.